mvolkmann/blog/src/python/python-compared-to-js.md

 - Function parameters listed after one that begins with `*` must be specified by name.
-- The `partial` function (shown in the table above) can only be used on functions, not methods of a class.
+- The `partial` function (shown in the table above) can only be used on functions.
+  For methods of a class, use `partial_method`.

 ## Execute later or at intervals